Bank of Italy head calls for power to remove executives

-BERGAMO, Italy, Feb 9 (Reuters) - Bank of Italy Governor Vincenzo Visco called on Saturday for more powers for regulators to step in at troubled banks but defended his institution’s oversight of Monte dei Paschi di Siena and said the bank was not at risk of failing.
+BERGAMO, Italy (Reuters) - Bank of Italy Governor Vincenzo Visco called on Saturday for more powers for regulators to step in at troubled banks but defended his institution’s oversight of Monte dei Paschi di Siena (BMPS.MI) and said the bank was not at risk of failing.

 Responding to criticism about banking oversight in the case of the Tuscan lender, Visco repeated that central bank supervisors had acted appropriately but asked for more powers to remove bank executives in exceptional cases.